Stuyk/discord-oAuth-guide/README.md

 Safety: 100%

 ## Discord Bot Message

+_The discord bot must be bound to the game server_

 1. User joins a server, or starts a game.
 2. The client is given a unique identifier / password